Thumbnail photo via Flickr users Dave and Margie Hill

 The news is overwhelmingly about atrocities of one form or another-and that's not even counting the Cathy comics or the box score for a Laker game-but race issues are especially distressing, since the heart of the matter is that some people don't like other people because they look different.
 Who wants to be reminded that this planet is full of spiteful, nasty, cruel beings with only one desire: to see you fuck off and die?
 Why subject oneself to bigoted, prejudiced imagery?
 What sane person would want to write about that?

-And yet, here I am, bringing back a column that's brought me much mental anguish, that's encouraged people to call me all sorts of names that start with the letter "n," and made me reconsider my desire to live on a such a bleak planet.
+And yet, here I am, bringing back a column that's heaped much mental anguish upon me, that's encouraged people to call me all sorts of names that start with the letter "n," and made me reconsider my desire to live on a such a bleak planet.
 I'd leave, but I can't get a WiFi reception on Jupiter.

 I think we all just want to try to make sense of this nonsensical existence.
 That's why we post and watch videos of hateful people saying awful things.
 It's why we're collectively fascinated by serial killers, rapists, and war criminals.
 We just want to figure out why.
 This column is my feeble attempt to solve that puzzle.